hevinxx/visibility-tracker/README.md

 ```

 ## Parameters
+- `threshold`: A float value representing the visibility threshold to trigger the callback.
+The threshold should be a value between 0 and 1, where 0 indicates completely invisible and 1 indicates fully visible.
+The callback is invoked when the visibility ratio crosses this threshold, either by becoming more or less visible.
+Default value is 1f, meaning the callback will only be triggered when the composable becomes fully visible or not.
 - `onVisibleRatioChanged`: A callback function that receives the current visibility ratio as a Float.
 - `treatOnStopAsInvisible`: A Boolean indicating whether to treat the composable as invisible when the `onStop` lifecycle event occurs.
 - `content`: The composable content to track.